Villaverde de Guareña

 Villaverde de Guareña is a Spanish municipality of the province of Salamanca, in the autonomous community of Castile and León.
-It is inside of the district of La Armuña.
+It is in the district of La Armuña.
 It belongs to the Judicial district of Salamanca and the commonwealth of La Armuña.

-Its municipality is formed by the locality of Villaverde de Guareña and Cañadilla, it occupies a total surface of 15,87 km2 and following the demographic data gathered by the municipal register elaborated by the INE in the year 2017, it has a total of 149 inhabitants.
+The municipality is formed by the locality of Villaverde de Guareña and Cañadilla, it occupies a total surface of 15.87 km2 and following the demographic data gathered by the municipal register elaborated by the INE in the year 2017, it has a total of 149 inhabitants.